Painted Wolf Foundation

 - Projects outside painted wolf conservation

-- Organizations without clear conservation outcomes
+- Organisations without clear conservation outcomes

 - Projects without potential for transformational impact on painted wolf populations